Shawn Davis (American football)

-Shawn Davis (born December 24, 1997) is an American football strong safety who is a free agent.
-He played college football at Florida.
+Shawn Davis (born December 24, 1997) is an American former professional football safety who played for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Florida Gators and was selected by the Indianapolis Colts in the fifth round of the 2021 NFL draft.

-Early life and high school
+Early life

 Davis grew up in Miami, Florida and attended Miami Southridge High School.
 Davis committed to play college football at Florida over an offer from Miami.

 College career

 Davis played mostly as a reserve and on special teams as a true freshman.
 Davis missed the first month of his sophomore season due to injury and finished the year with 22 tackles, two tackles for loss and five passes broken up.
 As a junior, he recorded 51 tackles, one tackle for loss, three passes defended, and three interceptions.
-He was named SEC player of the Week after making a one-handed interception against Auburn, which he returned for 41 yards.
+He was named Southeastern Conference player of the Week after making a one-handed interception against Auburn, which he returned for 41 yards.
 Davis was ejected from Florida's season opener during his senior season for targeting.

 Professional career

-Indianapolis Colts

-Davis was drafted by the Indianapolis Colts in the fifth round, 165th overall, of the 2021 NFL Draft.
+Davis was selected by the Indianapolis Colts in the fifth round, 165th overall, of the 2021 NFL draft.
 On May 6, 2021, Davis officially signed with the Colts.
 He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 On September 16, 2021, Davis was released from the practice squad.

-Green Bay Packers

 On September 21, 2021, Davis signed with the Green Bay Packers practice squad.
 On December 18, he was signed to the active roster.
 On December 25, Davis made his NFL debut in the Packers' week 16 game against the Cleveland Browns, logging an assisted tackle in the 24–22 victory.
 He was waived/injured on August 30, 2022 and placed on injured reserve.
 He was released on September 8.